top of page

 Ms. La Cava held advisory roles in large WBG funds, including the Japanese Social Development Fund and the State and Peace Building Fund (with an overall value of over USD 700 million).

-As a WBG senior staff, she designed programming for regions affected by fragility and conflict, putting in place preventative and recovery approaches in the Middle East, Africa, Europe and Central Asia.
+As a WBG senior staff, she designed programming for regions affected by fragility and conflict, putting in place preventative and recovery approaches in Africa, Middle East, Europe and Central Asia.

 She pioneered integrated youth development as a key investment area and was responsible for designing, financing and managing programs that lifted tens of thousands of youth and women out of poverty, unemployment and inactivity in countries across these regions.